JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-viewmodel.md

 #### Android implementation

-On Android, integration is straightforward: Jetpack Compose automatically finds the `ViewModelStoreOwner` provided by the `Activity` and supplies the `OrderViewModel`.
+On Android, Jetpack Compose automatically finds the `ViewModelStoreOwner` provided by the `Activity` and supplies the `OrderViewModel`.

 ```kotlin